 You’d like to know more?

-Shelagh began her administrative career in the private sector, with a national company.
+Shelagh has led teams.
+She’s been a direct report to four CEOs, and was accountable to four board Chairs.
+She began her career in the private sector, with a national company.
 As Executive Secretary to the company’s head of BC operations, she was so effective in creating and leading learning opportunities for the organization’s administrative staff that she was tapped for a role as corporate trainer.
 A few years later, having relocated to a smaller city, she rebooted her administrative career.

 Click here for a sampling of Shelagh’s keynotes and training presentations